 Jonathan Reisman, Class of 2014 traveled to India to work on the Better Birth project, with Jonathan Spector and Atul Guwande.

 Visit Rob Peck, Class of 2007, current faculty member for Weill Cornell.
 Rob lives in Mwanza, Tanzania full time with his family and teaches medical students and residents at Bugando Medical Center.

-Multiple residents have visited Uganda for rotations in the last couple of years: Rebecca Cook and Meredith Eicken, Class of 2015, Aura Obando Class of 2014, and David Lyczkowski Class of 2013.
+Multiple residents have visited Uganda for rotations in the last couple of years, including Jing Ren and Akash Gupta, Class of 2019, Rebecca Cook and Meredith Eicken, Class of 2015, Aura Obando Class of 2014, and David Lyczkowski Class of 2013.
 In addition, Paul Krezanoski, Class of 2014 is conducting a study of his insectiside-treated bednets here.

 While not international, these two rotations offer unique medical training and cross-cultural experiences:

 Harmony Caton, Class of 2014: “During my trip to Dillingham, Alaska I was able to work in an outpatient walk-in clinic, assist in the emergency department, cover patients admitted to the small inpatient service, and travel to a village clinic.
 In the outpatient clinic in addition to routine primary care I was able to assist in chronic wound care, place pessaries, and provide contraceptive counseling.
 I was also able to hone my urgent care skills including I&Ds, suturing, and basic casting skills.
 In the emergency room I got experience stabilizing a trauma patient for transport (including assisting in intubation and bilateral chest tube placement), more suturing experience, and quite a great deal of triage skills.”

 Indian Health Service